-Indepth interview:

-Indepth interviews are guided by general themes rather than preset questions.
-They are also less formal than structured interviews, and explore issues as the interviewee raises them.
+In-depth interview: An interview guided by general themes rather than pre-set questions.
+It is also less formal than a structured interview, and explores issues as the interviewee raises them.

 Focus group: A research method that involves encouraging a group of people to discuss some social or political issue.